onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 course I'm much more ambitious than Ben he isn't nearly as ambitious as me

-tape script 6.8 six point eight me and my family
+tapescript 6.8 six point eight me and my family
 Sally
 well I'm very like my mum we're interested in the same kind of things